-Gross - depreciation = Net Market price - I.T. + Subsidies = Factor cost Domestic + NFIA = National income-distribution and final expenditure methods.
+Gross - depreciation = Net

+Market price - I.T. + Subsidies = Factor cost

+Domestic + NFIA = National

+METHODS OF ESTIMATION OF NATIONAL INCOME (N.I.)
+AND OTHER RELATED AGGREGATES distribution and final expenditure methods.
 You are familiar with the various steps required to be taken in each.
 Let us see what aggregates are arrived through each method.